openstack-archive/wsme/doc/functions.rst

         # ...
         return data

-Such a function will take at least one parameter 'data' that is a structured type.
-With the default way of handling parameters, the body of the request would be like this:
+Such a function will take at least one parameter, 'data', that is a structured type.
+With the default way of handling parameters, the body of the request would look like this:

 .. code-block:: javascript